 THIS VIDEO MIGHT GIVE YOU AN IDEA OF WHAT TO EXPECT:

 WHAT WILL WE BE DOING?

 While the exact tasks at hand vary, our projects focus on improving the forests and parks in our local cities.
 Healthy and thriving forests are vital to our community because they absorb and naturally filter rain water, absorb toxins in the air, produce clean oxygen, provide living spaces for wildlife, and they create a place for people to connect with the outdoors.

 In order to help create healthy forests, we focus on removing aggressive weeds (like English Ivy or Himalayan Blackberry), maintaining areas where these weeds have been removed, and planting trees and shrubs during the rainy season.

-All unaccompanied volunteers between the ages of 12 and 17 must bring a filled out Youth Waiver the day of the event.
-Youth under 12 must be accompanied by a parent or guardian.
-(Note: minimum age for unaccompanied youth at Kirkland events is 14.)
+All unaccompanied volunteers between the ages of 14 and 17 must bring a filled out Youth Waiver the day of the event.
+Youth under 14 must be accompanied by a parent or guardian.

 - Environmental Education

 - Environmental Science